ultraviollette/Interactive-Music-Video/README.md

 # Reference
 1. https://app.monopro.org/pixel/ - To convert your image as a pixelart, go for it!
 2. https://youtu.be/0S43IwBF0uM - In visual-wise, the idea is inspired by this music video directed by Michel Gondry.
-3. https://www.ultraviollette.net - The basic introduction of node.js is written on my blog.
-It was also part of the assignment.